 Some people with multiple sclerosis (MS) feel their symptoms worsen when they become overheated.
-When elevated body temperature impairs vision, it’s called Uhthoff’s phenomenon.
+When elevated body temperature impairs vision or other MS symptoms, it’s called Uhthoff’s phenomenon.

-Uhthoff’s occurs because of damage to the optic nerve due to MS. It interferes with the transmission of signals between the eyes and the brain.
+Uhthoff’s occurs because of previous damage to myelinated nerves due to MS. It interferes with the transmission of nerve signals to the brain.
 Symptoms include blurry or reduced vision, and it’s often one of the first symptoms of MS.

 Uhthoff’s phenomenon is sometimes called “Uhthoff’s syndrome” or “Uhthoff’s sign.”
 The condition was named for Wilhelm Uhthoff, a German professor of ophthalmology who lived from 1853 to 1927.

 Inflammation damages the nerve cells and causes lesions and scar tissue to form.
 This damage impairs the ability of the CNS to send signals to the rest of the body.